 Kirk is currently producing and directing a four-hour miniseries, Divided States of America—the epic chronicle of the eight years of Barack Obama’s presidency woven against the backdrop of dramatic changes confronting the GOP, including the rise of Donald Trump.
 The program will air just before the Presidential inauguration in January of 2017.
 The following week in January, Kirk’s newest film, Trump’s Road to the White House, is the inside story of how President-elect Donald Trump won,told by seven of Trump’s top campaign aides and the highest-ranking Clinton advisors.

-In 2016, FRONTLINE aired three of Kirk’s films-- the two-hour election special The Choice 2016, the personal narrative and political history of presidential candidates Hillary Clinton and Donald Trump; The Secret History of ISIS, the story of the many missed warning signs and the U.S. failures to stop the group’s brutal growth; and Netanyahu at War, an inside look at Israeli Prime Minister Benjamin Netanyahu’s political rise and his contentious relationship with Barack Obama.
+In 2016, FRONTLINE aired three of Kirk’s films-- the two-hour election special The Choice 2016, (Writers Guild Award) the personal narrative and political history of presidential candidates Hillary Clinton and Donald Trump; The Secret History of ISIS, the story of the many missed warning signs and the U.S. failures to stop the group’s brutal growth; and Netanyahu at War, an inside look at Israeli Prime Minister Benjamin Netanyahu’s political rise and his contentious relationship with Barack Obama.

 In 2015, Kirk produced Secrets, Politics and Torture, the secret history of the CIA's controversial "enhanced interrogation" methods, and Gunned Down: The Power of the NRA (Emmy Award), an investigation into the NRA, its political evolution and influence, and how it has consistently succeeded in defeating new gun control legislation.

 Losing Iraq, a 90-minute film tracing the U.S. role in the Iraq war from the 2003 invasion to the violent rise of the radical jihadist group ISIS;